luapower/codedit/codedit.md

 ## `local codedit = require'codedit'`

 Codedit is a source code editor engine written in Lua.
 Codedit exposes the logic of source code editing with all its intricacies in a set of highly compartimentalized APIs, making it easy to explore, understand and extend.

 Being made in pure Lua, it runs on all the platforms that Lua runs on.
-If you have the means to display a character on the screen at certain coordinates, and to process keyboard and mouse events inside your Lua environment, then that's all you need to add text/code editing capability to your app.
+If, inside your Lua environment, you have the means to:

+  * display a character at certain coordinates
+  * display a filled rectangle at certain coordinates
+  * rectangle clipping
+  * process keyboard and mouse events

+then you can hook up codedit and add code editing capabilities to your app.

-Codedit also comes with some cool features out-of-the-box, including a minimalist code editor based on [cplayer].
+Codedit comes with a minimalist code editor based on [cplayer].

 ## Highlights